ModOS-hh3-alternative/ModOS-Updater/README.md

 ## Usage

-1. Place the compiled `HollyhockCustomization.exe` and the required files (listed above) into the same folder.
+1. Place the compiled `HollyhockCustomizationTool.exe` and the required files (listed above) into the same folder.
 2. Run `HollyhockCustomizationTool.exe`.
 The program will verify checksums and exit if any file fails verification.
 4. Toggle **Use own firmware binary** to:
    - Supply your own decompressed `decompressed.bin` via Browse.